Ftittawat/CPE327-Project/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## About the project
+A Flutter project for CPE327_2022 KMUTT.
+This is a mobile application that can ask for help and help the one who ask for help.
+Mostly we focus on the process to create the application.
+In this project we use scrum framework to planing and manage project.

+### Features

 ### Requirements
 - Flutter Version: 3.3.4